 How to Prepare For Studio Recording

-So, you have written and tabbed out the next hit album, you have found a recording studio nearby that fits your budget, and you are excited to start recording.
-That is AWESOME!
+So, you have written and tabbed out the next hit album, you have found a recording studio near you that fits your budget, and you are excited to start recording.
+That is awesome!

 But, if you want to make sure that your album ends up being just as awesome and you don’t burn more money than you ever imagined possible (it happens more often than not), you need to prepare very, very well.